For Sale: 72 Virgins, Like New

 * Yesterday U.S. Navy Seals Killed Osama bin Laden: Today Bob Enyart talks about the principles of justice that show that killing him was morally justified.
 And we talk about conservatives who hopelessly try to determine whether various actions are right or wrong by looking to see what the U.S. Constitution might have to say about the matter.
 Also, we talk about the non-virgins who Osama may have met moments after his death, including Adolph Hitler, Yasser Arafat, and Mohammad himself.

-* 10 Years Ago Hundreds of Millions of Muslims Supported Osama bin Laden: See excerpts from Daniel Pipes article from a decade ago in the New York Post.
+* 10 Years Ago Hundreds of Millions of Muslims Supported Osama bin Laden: See the excerpts below from Daniel Pipes article from a decade ago in the New York Post.
 And Pipes decade-old evidence is reinforced by today's quote from the head of Hamas in the Gaza Strip, who told reporters, "We condemn the assassination and the killing of an Arab holy warrior.
 We ask God to offer him mercy with the true believers..."

 Today’s Resource: Have you seen the DVD that has brought more people to salvation than any other BEL resource in 20 years?
 It's Mount Moriah: Evidence for the Resurrection!
 You might want to see this to help strengthen your ability to share the resurrection of Jesus Christ with friends and relatives.
 And if you are a non-Christian listener to BEL, you are invited to call in and ask for a copy of Mount Moriah and we'll mail it to you free of charge as a gift.
 For the rest of you, hey, you'll enjoy this DVD and you'll help Bob stay on the air and reach more people by purchasing a copy or two (one for a friend)!
 And you may also want to watch Bob's DVD Defending the Faith: Apologetics with Dave Spiegel.
 And monthly, you can enjoy one or two of Bob’s insightful videos, mailed to you automatically, simply by subscribing to the BEL Monthly Topical Videos service!
 And you can check out the other great BEL subscription services!